aprotyas/trac_ik/trac_ik_lib/README.md

 % NOTE: CartToJnt succeeded if rc >=0

-% NOTE: to set a timeout in ms, the iterations can be set to 1, and this
-% can be called in a loop without seeing any real penalty in runtime.
+% NOTE: to use a timeout in seconds (e.g., 0.005), the iterations can be set to 1, and this can be called in a loop with your own timer.

-% NOTE: error == 1e-3 is acceptable for most purposes
+% NOTE: error == 1e-5 is acceptable for most purposes
 ```

 TRAC-IK: